amirkhojasteh70/Arc-Blog/README.md

 Arc x Chainlink: Data and cross-chain infrastructure for Arc builders Arc x Alchemy: Alchemy Integrates with Arc
-Arc x QuickNode: Arc RPC infrastructure you can actually ship on
+Arc x QuickNode: Arc RPC infrastructure you can actually ship on Arc 🤝 Pyth: Real-time market data for pricing-sensitive apps on Arc